 Lead Time Evaluation: Is the lead time reasonable?
 Compare it with the lead times from other quotes.
 While suppliers may provide longer lead times to accommodate potential production issues, extremely short lead times might indicate unrealistic promises or lack of experience.
 Discuss any concerns with your supplier.

 Value Proposition: Suppliers should be able to articulate why you should work with them.
 This message should be personalized and indicate the supplier has thoroughly understood your project and profile.
 It should contain unique value-additions the supplier offers compared to their competitors.

 Communication is key.
 If you need clarification or have questions, don’t hesitate to reach out to the supplier.
 Open dialogue helps establish clear expectations and fosters a successful relationship.

 Supplier Comparison / Quotes Received

-- Do not only use price to choose a supplier.
+Do not only use price to choose a supplier.
 Many buyers only look at prices.
 Do this at your peril.
 They often end up paying a lot more when the supplier delivers a month late and the quality is poor.
-Look at each supplier’s ratings and how many projects they have done.
-If one supplier stands out here with consistently high ratings over a large number of projects, a higher price might be worth paying for the peace of mind.
+Look at each supplier’s clients.
+If one supplier stands out here with long term relationship with similar brands, a higher price might be worth paying for the peace of mind.
 That being said, any supplier is only as good as their last order.
 Generally, do not only chase the lowest price.
 This is a risky buying strategy, and is an article on its own.

 We hope this article gives you further insight into Sourcing Playground’s platform, and how to get the best supplier for your specific project.